 Last Updated on

-We had gone 12 months without opening our emergency supply of Cipro, a streak I didn’t want to break, but after watching Jim down strip after strip of beef mixed with a bit of fat we couldn’t resist.
+We had been traveling for 12 months and thus far hadn’t needed our emergency supply of Cipro—a streak we didn’t want to break.
+But after watching Jim gobble down strip after strip of beef mixed with a bit of fat, we couldn’t resist.

 Locals demonstrating the proper way to eat kapana.